jyates/jyates.github.com/_posts/2016-03-09-dynamic-schema-at-scale.md

 ### Nearline to Offline Query

  DynamoDB, and other row stores, act really nicely as a near-line data store.
-You can write data pretty quickly and don't have to do a lot of expensive work to read relatively large swaths of it back again for small analytics.
+You can write data pretty quickly and don't have to do a lot of expensive work to read relatively large swaths of it back again for smallish analytics (millons of rows).

- However, once you come to doing large analytics over a wide time range, these tools start to fall down.
-Batch computation over columnar stores starts to look a lot better.
+ However, once you come to doing large analytics over a wide time range (10s of millions of rows), these tools start to fall down and more batch-oriented computation over columnar stores starts to look a lot better.

  Enter Redshift - columnar store well-suited to doing analytic style queries.

  Unfortunately, Redshift isn't completely dynamic, so we need to have some handle on the types and fields going into it.
 Thus, we eventually - generally about every month - require that you finally get around to formalizing the schema so we can finish the ingest portion with a large Spark ETL job that does the final step to convert the schematized records from the ingest pipeline into Redshift-ready data.